V01D-NULL/MoonOS/README.md

 - A small libc for the userland

 # This is currently being working on:
+- paging
-- pmm (NOTE: I will be trying all sorts of memory allocation algorithms, the first one you see is not going to be the final product)
+- pmm (NOTE: I will be trying all sorts of memory allocation algorithms over time, the first one you see is not going to be the final product (I will not be working on a new memory management algorithm all the time.))

 # Directory walkthrough:
 - libs/   	  --  Here you will find kernel libs and ports.
 (Planning on putting things like bash and Doom in this lib/ folder)